 5 Tips for Managing Seasonal Depression

-Seasonal depression, also known as Seasonal Affective Disorder (SAD), is a type of depression that typically occurs during specific seasons, most commonly in the fall and winter months.
-It is characterized by symptoms similar to major depression, such as feelings of sadness, hopelessness, loss of interest in activities, changes in sleep and appetite, and difficulty concentrating.
-The symptoms often begin in the fall, when daylight hours shorten, and can continue throughout the winter.
-In some cases, a less common form of seasonal depression, known as "summer depression," can occur during the warmer months.
+Seasonal depression, also known as Seasonal Affective Disorder (SAD), is a type of depression that occurs during specific seasons, most commonly in the fall and winter months.
+It includes symptoms similar to major depression, such as sadness, hopelessness, low energy, changes in sleep and appetite, and difficulty concentrating.
+Symptoms often begin as daylight hours shorten and may continue throughout winter.
+A less common form, sometimes called summer depression, can occur during warmer months.
+Although seasonal depression can feel overwhelming, there are practical strategies that can help manage symptoms and improve well-being.

 For more information about therapy for depression, contact me today.